TL;DR

 Many leading insurers now offer value-added benefits as standard with their policies, such as:

 At WeCovr, we passionately believe in this proactive approach.
-We understand that our duty to our clients extends beyond simply finding the right policy.
+We understand that our duty to our clients extends beyond simply finding a strong fit for your needs.
 That's why, in addition to the extensive benefits offered by our insurance partners, we provide all our protection clients with a complimentary subscription to CalorieHero, our proprietary AI-powered calorie and nutrition tracking app.
 It’s a simple, effective tool to help you take control of your diet and build healthier habits.
 It's our way of investing in your long-term health, not just your financial security.

 Taking the step to protect yourself can feel daunting, but it can be broken down into a clear process.